Very High-Order A-stable Stiffly Accurate Diagonally Implicit Runge-Kutta Methods with Error Estimators: Introduction

-For some classes of problems, A-stability is not sufficient to guarantee a satisfactory numerical solution.
-For instance, some initial conditions (e.g., discontinuous initial conditions) may introduce rapid transient phases in the solution.
-For dissipative problems, fast damping of such transients is desired and may be achieved through \emph{L-stability}, a concept due to Ehle \cite{ehle1969pade}.
-When applied to the test problem $\eqref{testODE}$ with a fixed stepsize $\Delta t>0$, an A-stable one-step numerical method is L-stable if at each time instance $t = t_n$, the approximate solution $y_n$ tends to zeros as $\RE(\lambda) \to -\infty$, thus preserving the asymptotic behavior of the exact solution to \eqref{testODE}.
-Another desirable, yet stronger, trait of a numerical method for stiff problems introduced by Prothero and Robinson \cite{prothero1974stability} is \emph{stiff accuracy} for which the advancing stage $\eqref{RK2}$ is identical to an approximation performed by the last internal stage in $\eqref{RK1}$.
-Such a property is favorable for approximating the solution to singularly perturbed systems and index-reduced differential algebraic problems \cite[Sec.
-VI., theorem 1.1]{wanner1996solving}.
+For some classes of problems, A-stability is not sufficient to guarantee a satisfactory numerical solution or may even result in an unstable approximation for certain stiff nonlinear systems \cite{halstead1971mathematical,prothero1974stability}.
+For instance, some initial conditions (e.g., discontinuous initial data for PDEs) may introduce rapid transient phases in the solution.
+For dissipative problems, fast damping of such transients is desired and may be achieved through L-stability, a concept due to Ehle \cite{ehle1969pade}.
+When applied to the test problem $\eqref{testODE}$ with a fixed stepsize $\Delta t>0$, an A-stable one-step numerical method is L-stable if at each time instance $t = t_n$, the approximate solution $y_n$ tends to zero as $\RE(\lambda) \to -\infty$, thus preserving the asymptotic behavior of the exact solution to \eqref{testODE}.
+Another desirable, yet stronger, trait of a numerical method introduced by Prothero and Robinson \cite{prothero1974stability} is stiff accuracy for which the advancing stage $\eqref{RK2}$ is identical to the approximation performed by the last internal stage in $\eqref{RK1}$; in other words, the solution at the next time step $y_{n+1}$ is computed implicitly.
+Such a property is favorable when approximating the solution to highly stiff, singularly perturbed systems and algebraic variables in DAEs (see for instance \cite{hairer1999stiff} and \cite[Sec.
+VI., Theorem 1.1]{wanner1996solving}).